 The Bucks

 Forrest is POLLED with handsome structure, AND a sweet boy as well.
 His dark red coloring is gorgeous.
 This is year three of stud duty here for him.
-For his first two years of kidding, he produced 60% polled kids.
-(ADGA PN2265429) All his genetic testing was completed last spring, so he's ready to go to your farm.
-My third set of kids from him is due end of January 2025, so time for him to find a new harem as I have too many related to him now.
-He's gentle with his ladies, great with my grandkids, gets along fine with other bucks and wethers after the first day.
-He's really amazing.
-Up to date on all shots, worming, etc. Cotati Large Animal blood tested June and August 2024.
-Photos of him and some of his kids from the past two years.
+For his first three years of kidding, he produced 60% polled kids.
+(ADGA PN2265429) My fourth set of kids from him is due mid-March 2026, so it was time for him to find a new harem as I have too many related to him now.
+He went to a new home December 2025.

 Dam: McMini-Akers Sweet Eclaire DOB 05/11/19, Blue Eyes, Polled